-If a firm is TrustMark registered, it is working to a Code of Conduct set down by an approved Scheme Provider.
-This stipulates the standards they are required to work to, legislation they adhere to and the levels of customer service and trading practices that TrustMark demands.
+If a business is TrustMark registered, it is working to a Code of Conduct set down by an approved Scheme Provider.
+This stipulates the standards they are required to work to, the legislation they must adhere to and the levels of customer service and trading practices that TrustMark demands.

 What standards of workmanship can I expect?